 Information provided directly to us or through a third-party company to which the user has given consent to share information with us

-- Registration Information: When users or third parties register an account on behalf of the user with us or purchase our Services, we collect personal information, such as name, billing address, payment information (e.g., credit card) and contact information such as email addresses.
+- Registration Information: When users or third parties register an account on behalf of the user with us or purchase our products and services, we collect personal information, such as name, billing address, payment information (e.g., credit card) and contact information such as email addresses.

-- Self-Reported Information: Users have the option to provide us with additional information about themselves through surveys, forms, features or applications.
+- Self-Reported Information: Users have the option to provide us with additional information about themselves through surveys, forms, features, applications or API calls.
 For example, users may provide us with information about personal traits, ethnicity, disease conditions, other health-related information, and family history information.
 Before disclosing information about a family member, users should make sure that they have permission from the family member to do so.

 - Third-Party Sites.
-If users obtain our Services through a third-party site to which they have given consent to share their Personal Information with us, we will collect Personal Information such as Identity Data and Genetic Data.
+If users obtain our products and services through a third-party site to which they have given consent to share their Personal Information with us, we will collect Personal Information such as Identity Data and Genetic Data.
 We do not control the third-party site’s information practices, so users should review the third party’s privacy statement and their profile settings on the third party’s site carefully.

-- User Content: Some of our Services may allow users to create and post or upload content, such as data, text, software, audio, photographs, graphics, video, messages, or other materials that they create or provide to us through either a public or private transmission (“User Content”).
+- User Content: Some of our products and services may allow users to create and post or upload content, such as data, text, software, audio, photographs, graphics, video, messages, or other materials that they create or provide to us through either a public or private transmission (“User Content”).
 Our website may offer publicly accessible blogs or community forums.
 Users should be aware that any information they provide (such as reviews) in these areas may be read, collected, and used by others who access them.
-To request that we remove or anonymize personal information from our blog or community forum, contact us at email@example.com.
-Please note that whenever you post something publicly, it may sometimes be impossible to remove the information, for example, if someone has taken a screenshot of your posting.
+To request that we remove or anonymize personal information from our blog or community forum, contact us at firstname.lastname@example.org.
+Please note that whenever user post something publicly, it may sometimes be impossible to remove the information, for example, if someone has taken a screenshot of users’s posting.

-Digital Genetic Data: To use our Services, users or representative third parties must upload their digital genetic data (features of the DNA that distinguish the user from other people (e.g. the As, Ts, Cs, and Gs at particular locations in the genome) to our website or provide consent to a third-party company to share your Identity Data and Genetic Data with us by using our gSaaS(TM) API.
-If users have not already procured their digital genetic data through the analysis of a sample of their DNA, they must purchase, or receive as a gift, a DNA test kit, register an online account with the third party laboratory, and provide their saliva sample to the third-party laboratory to receive a digital copy of their raw DNA data and provide that data to the LifeNome platform.
+Digital Genetic Data: To use our products and services, users or representative third parties must upload their digital genetic data (features of the DNA that distinguish the user from other people (e.g. the As, Ts, Cs, and Gs at particular locations in the genome) to our websites and applications or provide consent to a third-party company to share their Identity Data and Genetic Data with us by using our gSaaSTM API.
+If users have not already procured their digital genetic data through the analysis of a sample of their DNA, they must purchase, or receive as a gift, a DNA test kit, register an online account with the third party offering such service, and provide their genetic sample to the third-party to receive a digital copy of their raw DNA data and provide that data to the LifeNome platform.
 LifeNome is not responsible for the accuracy of the raw data analysis, nor the secure processing of genetic data by third parties.
-LifeNome only uses the raw data produced by the third party (based on the DNA sample) for generating its wellness gSaaS(TM) API outputs.
+LifeNome only uses the raw data produced by the third party (based on the DNA sample) for generating its wellness websites, applications and gSaaSTM API outputs.

 Information collected through tracking technology (e.g. from cookies and similar technologies)